Three early problems on size Ramsey numbers: Book graphs

 If $Q$ is a copy of $K_k$ in $G$, let $\ext(Q)$ denote the number of extensions of $Q$ to a monochromatic $K_{k+1}$; equivalently, $\ext(Q)$ is the number of pages in the largest monochromatic book whose spine is $Q$.
 Note that $\ext(Q)=0$ if $Q$ is not itself monochromatic.
 We next argue that $\E[\ext(Q)] \leq n/2$ for every choice of $Q$.
-We then use the Chernoff bound and the union bound to conclude that there is no monochromatic $B_n\up k$.
+We then use the Chernoff bound and the union bound to conclude that with positive probability there is no monochromatic $B_n\up k$ (and, thus, that there is a coloring with no monochromatic $B_n\up k$).

 First, we deal with red books.
 Let $Q$ be a copy of $K_k$ in $G$, which we think of as a potential spine of a red book.
 Suppose first that $Q \cap V_0 \neq \varnothing$.
-Since $B_n\up k$ is connected and all edges between $V_0$ and $V(G) \setminus V_0$ are blue, any red copy of $B_n\up k$ with a vertex in $V_0$ must actually be entirely contained within $V_0$.
-But $\ab{V_0} = n/10<n$, so any red $B_n\up k$ cannot intersect $V_0$.
+Since $B_{n/2}\up k$ is connected and all edges between $V_0$ and $V(G) \setminus V_0$ are blue, any red copy of $B_{n/2}\up k$ with a vertex in $V_0$ must actually be entirely contained within $V_0$.
+But $\ab{V_0} = n/10<n/2$, so any red $B_{n/2}\up k$ cannot intersect $V_0$.